Azure/azure-functions-ux/server/src/quickstart/coretoolsDirectPublish-custom-v2.md

 <MarkdownHighlighter>func init</MarkdownHighlighter>

 You will also be prompted to choose a runtime for the project.
-Select Custom.
+Select {workerRuntime}.

 <br/>
 ### Create a function